named-data/ndn-dot-net/INSTALL.md

-  globally rename classes Signature and PublicKey in the System namespace which conflict, globally fix the translation to FileReader, globally put test assertions in the Assert class, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to MD5, fix the erroneous translation of System.currentTimeMillis(), fix the erroneous translation to SqlCommand, remove the generated TcpTransport.cs since we use src/tcp-transport.cs:
+  globally rename classes Signature and PublicKey in the System namespace which conflict, globally fix the translation to FileReader, globally put test assertions in the Assert class, fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to SqlCommand, remove the generated TcpTransport.cs since we use src/tcp-transport.cs: remove the generated Common.cs since we use src/util-common.cs:

 In a terminal change directory to `ndn-dot-net/src/net` and enter: